yogeshhegde/processor-sdk-doc/source/common/PRU-ICSS/PRU-Hands-on-Labs.rst

 Load the PRU Firmware
 """""""""""""""""""""

-10. Let’s launch the debugger and load the code!
+10. Let's launch the debugger and load the code!

     a.
 Right click the Target Configuration file we created earlier and select **Launch Selected Configuration**.